sweetpea-org/sweetpea-py/docs/_source/api/derivations.rst

               combination of levels from other factors in the current trial and multiple preceding trials.

-              This function generalizes :class:`Transition` to select a level depending on multiple trials, and where the preceding trials are separated by `stride`-1 intervening trials.
+              This function generalizes :class:`.Transition` to select a level depending on multiple trials, and where the preceding trials are separated by `stride`-1 intervening trials.